bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 * Express.js is the most widely-used Node.js server framework.
 * Express.js allows students to quickly create routes for static assets and API endpoints.
 * Express.js allows students to respond to requests using different `HTTP` methods and response codes.
-* Modular routes using Express.js reinforce the concept of separation of concerns, an important concept in object-oriented programming.
+* Modular routes using Express.js reinforce the concept of separation of concerns, an important concept in Model-View-Controller (MVC) paradigm.
 * Express.js allows students to fully realize how client-side requests relate to server-side responses.

 Throughout the async module this week, students will use Express.js to do the following:

-* Serve static HTML files.
+* Serve static HTML files
-* Create an API to handle `GET` and `POST` requests.
+* Create an API to handle `GET` and `POST` requests
-* Parse parameters in server-side routes.
+* Parse parameters in server-side routes
-* Submit form data to a server.
+* Submit form data to a server
-* Implement separation of concerns for routing.
+* Implement separation of concerns for routing
-* Deploy a server-side application to the Heroku platform.
+* Deploy a server-side application to the Heroku platform

 **Reminder:** If students need help with an async activity, encourage them to attend Office Hours for help!
 If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.